 Body Composition & Resting Metabolic Rate Testing

 Understanding your body composition and metabolism helps us tailor a plan you can sustain.
-We usetesting to set protein targets, guide calorie ranges, and shape training—so you protect lean mass and feelyour best.
+We use testing to set protein targets, guide calorie ranges, and shape training—so you protect lean mass and feel your best.

 Key Takeaways